JoPrignol/oc-project-5-1/back/README.md

 # Yoga App !

+### DB

+An H2 test DB is set for this project.
+This DB schema is available in src/test/resources/script.sql

+### Launch tests & code coverage

-For launch and generate the jacoco code coverage:
+To launch and generate the jacoco code coverage:
 > mvn clean test

-GL
+The code coverage will be available at /back/target/site/jacoco/index.html